sandhyaNepal20/MyAssignment/Q.no 6/README.md

 8) Pause, Resume, and Cancel

-      Pause (`Pause` Button):** Pauses the ongoing download process.
+      Pause (pause Button):Pauses the ongoing download process.
 No new downloads can be initiated while paused.

-      Resume (`Resume` Button):** Resumes the download process after a pause.
+      Resume (Resume Button): Resumes the download process after a pause.

-      Cancel (`Cancel` Button):** Cancels ongoing downloads and allows for a fresh start.
+      Cancel (Cancel Button): Cancels ongoing downloads and allows for a fresh start.
 This action terminates all existing threads and creates a new thread pool.

 7) main method:.
       This is the main function for running the application.
 Here we created the main